 48 Hour Film Project ('Project')

-- ELIGIBILITY: In the United States, the Project is open only to individual legal residents and legal visitors of the United States and the District of Columbia.
+- ELIGIBILITY: In the United States, the Team Leader must be a legal resident or legal visitor of the United States and the District of Columbia.
 The following are not eligible: employees, contractors, directors and officers of 48 Hour Film Project, Inc. ("48HFP"), its parent, subsidiaries and affiliated companies, distributors, web design, advertising, fulfillment, judging and Project agencies involved in the administration, development, fulfillment and execution of this Project (collectively, "Project Parties"), and the immediate family members of each (spouse, parent, child, sibling, grandparent, and spouse or "step" of each) and those living in their same households (those persons whether related or not who live in the same residence for at least three months during the twelve-month period preceding the start date of the Project).
 Outside of the United States, residency requirements may vary.
 Void where prohibited.

 - Some of the events (e.g., Kickoff, Drop Off) may be held in "21 years of age or older" locations.
 Every effort will be made to ensure that any under 21 teams will not be affected adversely.
 Entrants may wish to consider having at least one member of its team be 21 years or older.

 - Entrants will be required to sign the standard 48 Hour Film Project Team Leader's Agreement.
 If under the legal age of majority in your state of residence, your parent or legal guardian must sign it on your behalf.